 The OEB is required to devote additional resources to the administration, management and adjudication of confidentiality requests and confidential filings.
 In this context, it is particularly important that all parties remain mindful that only materials that are clearly relevant to the proceeding should be filed, whether the party is filing materials at its own instance, is requesting information by way of interrogatory or is responding to an interrogatory.
+Part 11 provides further direction regarding the redaction of non-relevant information from a confidential filing.
 Parties are reminded that, under the OEB's Rules of Practice and Procedure, a party that is in receipt of an interrogatory that it believes is not relevant to the proceeding may file and serve a response to the interrogatory that sets out the reasons for the party's belief that the requested information is not relevant.
 This process applies to all interrogatories, and is of particular significance in relation to confidential filings given the administrative issues associated with the management of those filings.
 For example, superseded drafts of earlier materials would generally not be relevant to proceedings before the OEB.